ophilon/linux-quiz/README.md

 1. What is the sticky bit?
 1. What does the immutable bit do to a file?
 1. What is the difference between hardlinks and symlinks?
 What happens when you remove the source to a symlink/hardlink?
+1. You just created an empty folder, the ```ls -l``` command shows it's size 2.
+What does the size of folder mean?
 1. What is an inode and what fields are stored in an inode?
 1. How to force/trigger a file system check on next reboot?
 1. What is SNMP and what is it used for?